 Significant strengths of the district plan were standards for USDA Child Nutrition Program and School Meals, implementation, evaluation and communication.
 Areas for improvement included links to applicable School Board policies and external resources in the wellness policy and development of a social-emotional wellness component.
 Those links are provided below:

-Questions regarding how interested stakeholders can become involved in the development, implementation, review and updating of the Wellness Plan, may be referred to Food and Nutrition Services Manager and Wellness Plan Coordintor Kira Cerroni King or Superintendent Paul Mielke, Ph.,D. Address mail to W220N6151 Town Line Road, Sussex, WI 53089 or call (262) 246-1973.
+Questions regarding how interested stakeholders can become involved in the development, implementation, review and updating of the Wellness Plan, may be referred to Director of Nutritional Services Kira Cerroni King or Superintendent Paul Mielke, Ph.,D. Address mail to W220N6151 Town Line Road, Sussex, WI 53089 or call (262) 246-1973.